paced/paced/README.md

   </a>
 </p>

-My main passions in technology are:
+I focus on:

-- 👓 Usability and accessibility in design
+- 👓 Usability and interactivity of user interfaces
-- 🤝 Interactivity
+- 💻 Systems engineering and software architecture
-- 🎹 Creativity and innovation
+- 🎹 Creativity, innovation, and prototyping

-I'm also very interested in:

-- 🎮 interactive art
-- 🕵️ security
+- 🔐 Information security (especially pentesting)
-- 🌉 system architecture

-Outside of tech and my day-to-day, I'm interested in:

-- 📝 writing
-- 🎵 writing music
-- 🎸 playing music
+- 📄 Improving developer and user experiences